mallahyari/mallahyari/README.md

 ### Hi there! 👋, I am Mehdi,
 ----
-I am an AI research scientist | Full-stack AI/Software engineer | Co-founder of <a href="https://www.getcastly.com/">Castly</a>.
+I am an AI research scientist | Full-stack AI/Software engineer.
 I help companies and startups operationalize (build and deploy) LLM applications.

-- I work on Generative AI (LLMs), Machine Learning, Natural Language Processing (NLP) and end-to-end machine learning system design.
+- I work on Generative AI (LLMs), Machine Learning, Natural Language Processing (NLP), Speech Recognition, and end-to-end machine learning system design.
 - I build AI products, and help companies operationalize LLMs including prototyping, building and deploying AI apps into production.
 - I like data visualization and creating interactive data viz, dashboards and custom visualizations.
 - I have a newsletter <a href="https://mlnotes.substack.com/">MLnotes</a> that provide bite-size content about Careers in Machine Learning and AI, interviews tips, and industry use cases or applications for AI.